luci/recipes-py/doc/turboci.md

 All nodes in TurboCI exhibit a lifecycle which is enforced by TurboCI itself.
-The spirit of this lifecycle enforcement is to make the evolution of data in the graph predictable by making as much of it 'append only' as possible.
+The spirit of this lifecycle enforcement is to make the evolution of data in the workplan predictable by making as much of it 'append only' as possible.

 There are, however, some concessions for practicality (for example, the ability to overwrite option data during a Check's PLANNING state to allow